josephaadams/osticket-prereqs/README.md

 - Remote Desktop Connection (RDP)

-Purpose: Allows remote access to the Azure VM for configuration and management.
+**Purpose**: Allows remote access to the Azure VM for configuration and management.
-Setup: Use the Remote Desktop client to connect to the VM using its public IP address.
+**Setup**: Use the Remote Desktop client to connect to the VM using its public IP address.

 - Internet Information Services (IIS)

-Purpose: Serves as the web server to host the osTicket application.
+**Purpose**: Serves as the web server to host the osTicket application.

-Setup: Enable IIS on the VM:
+**Setup**: Enable IIS on the VM:
 Navigate to Control Panel > Programs > Turn Windows features on or off.
 Expand Internet Information Services > World Wide Web Services > Application Development Features.
 Check CGI.